ivaaane/ivaaane/README.md

 * Appart of coding, I also like studying geography, history, antrophology, linguistics and writing stories.
 * My favorite foods are spaghetti (with tomato sauce and tuna) and kebab.
 * My favorite videogame is Stardew Valley.
 * My favorite books are Nineteen Eighty Four and The Lord of the Rings.
+* My favorite movies are The Peanuts Movie (2019) and Push in Boots: The Last Wish.
+* My favorite series are Avatar: The Last Airbender and The Owl House.
 * I'm still learning GitHub, but I'm open for collaborations 😉

 That should be all.
 Enjoy your day!